 Frequently Asked Questions

-To remove heat marks off your wooden table using tools and substances found in your home, including an iron, toothpaste, baking soda, or even mayonnaise.
+To remove heat stains off your wooden table using tools and substances found in your home, including an iron, toothpaste, baking soda, or even mayonnaise.
 Check our list above for ideas of how to get started.

 You can remove steam and heat stains using the same techniques.
 Baking soda and toothpaste mixture is one of the ways to remove steam stains from wood furniture.